MenshikovDmitry/CryptoMon/README.md

 # CryptoMon
 ---
-**!ATTENTION!**
+*ATTENTION*
 _Hey guys, thanks for visiting this repo.
 Sorry, I no longer keep developing it.
 Instead, I am working on hidden fork with some advanced features and signals.
 If you are interested, please, feel free to join the telegram chat with signals from this bot:_   https://t.me/joinchat/HTdk31mnFcEiU2fp
 _So far it is free of charge_ :)
 ---